A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

 Bearing the structure of the external force field in mind, this choice provides a shock, for both slow and sudden cases, that has a greater impact on the lower classes, with respect to the upper ones.
 Analogously, in the case $n=5$, the values decrease from the lower class to the upper one.
 Specifically:

 This choice for the values of coefficients $\alpha_i$, in \eqref{ParsAl1} and \eqref{ParsAl2}, suitably represents the role played by the external force field $\mathbf{F}[\mathbf{f}](t)$ in the present work; according to what expected, we suppose that the impact is bigger for lower classes compared to upper ones.

-For example, an epidemic event has a more significant impact on the lower classes, as they frequently reside in overcrowded locations with inadequate sanitary conditions.
-Additionally, public health services do not always manage to meet the needs of the entire population in these areas.
+For example, natural catastrophes tend to have a more significant impact on lower-income classes, as they often reside in overcrowded areas with inadequate sanitary conditions.
+Additionally, public rescue services do not always manage to meet the needs of the entire population in these areas.
+In addition, we suppose that the shock influences each income class negatively, i.e. $\alpha_{i}\leq 0\,\forall\, i=1,\ldots,n$.
+Despite this assumption being analytically convenient, it may not fully align with real-world situations, as we will see afterward.

-In our simulations, we consider both scenarios 1 and 2 introduced before, of slow and sudden shocks, respectively.
+In our simulations, we consider both scenario 1 of slow shock and scenario 2 of sudden shock introduced in Subsection \ref{ssecks}.
 Then, we build two further complex scenarios of consecutive shocks, the first one being a sudden shock and the second one being either a slow or a sudden shock.
-To better apprehend the impact of the shocks in the evolution of the populations, we start with the numerical investigation of a baseline scenario in which no external force field acts on the overall system, i.e. the populations are not exposed to any shock.
+To better apprehend the impact of the shocks in the evolution of populations, we start with the numerical investigation of a baseline scenario in which no external force field acts on the overall system, i.e. the populations are not exposed to any shock.

-In all scenarios, we are interested in the time-evolution of the distribution functions $f_i(t)$, for both cases of $n=3$ and $n=5$ populations.
+In all scenarios, we are interested in the time-evolution of the distribution functions $f_i(t)$, for both cases of $n=3$ and $n=5$ income classes.

-The main objective is to analyze the effects of the shocks on the populations and how the populations react to these external force fields.
-Some relevant questions are: do the populations restore after a shock?
-Do they recover the previous configuration?
+The main objective is to analyze the effects of the shocks on the classes and how they react to these external force fields.
+Some relevant questions are: Do the classes restore after a shock?
+Do they return to their previous configuration?

 We consider the reference time window $[0,\,200]$ and perform the simulations using standard MATLAB routines for solving ordinary differential equations, i.e. fourth-order Runge-Kutta methods.